Who Pays What After a Car Accident in Texas?

 Either way, you may rent a vehicle that’s of a similar size and make of the one you’re replacing, and the at-fault driver’s insurance policy should cover the costs.

 Be prepared for one frustrating possibility.
 You may have to pay for the rental out-of-pocket initially, then seek reimbursement later.

 What if you have a rental car policy on your own insurance?
 You may be able to use that coverage.
 As with medical bills, your insurance company will probably subrogate against the at-fault driver’s company later.

 Who Pays for Lost Wages After a Car Accident?

-The at-fault insurance company will be responsible if you miss work while seeking treatment for your accident.
+The at-fault insurance company will be responsible if are hurt and unable to work while seeking treatment for your accident.
 You probably won’t get this money right away, as it will be part of the liability claim.

 If you have a PIP policy then you can get reimbursement from that policy while you wait, up to your policy limits.
 If your own insurance company delays or denies the claim, your personal injury attorney can help.
 An attorney can file a bad faith claim against your insurance company if necessary, which would entitle you to triple the amount you would have been entitled to had they simply paid up.

 Contact the Law Office of Eric Ramos for a free consultation today.